leeroybrun/node-mt-files-downloader/README.md

 - getStats() : compute and get stats for the download
 - start() : start download
 - restart() : restart (continue) download
+- stop() : stop the download, keep the files
+- destroy() : stop the download, remove files

 ## TODO